SocietyProtocol/Content-Library/Published/Brand/Glossary.md

 - **decentralized exchange (DEX)** – A decentralized exchange is a platform for trading assets that operates without a central authority, using blockchain technology and smart contracts to facilitate peer-to-peer transactions.
 - **sybil attack** – A type of attack in a distributed system or network where a malicious actor creates multiple fake identities (or "Sybil nodes") to gain disproportionate control, influence, or power.
 - **sybil resistance** – Sybil resistance refers to mechanisms designed to prevent or mitigate Sybil attacks in distributed systems, networks, or protocols.
 A Sybil attack occurs when a malicious actor creates multiple fake identities (or "Sybil nodes") to gain disproportionate influence, manipulate outcomes, or disrupt the system's integrity.
 Sybil resistance aims to ensure that a single entity cannot control or compromise the system by pretending to be many participants.
-- **triple entry accounting** – An advanced accounting system that extends the traditional double-entry bookkeeping method by introducing a third entry, typically recorded on a shared, immutable ledger.
+- **triple-entry accounting** – An advanced accounting system that extends the traditional double-entry bookkeeping method by introducing a third entry, typically recorded on a shared, immutable ledger.

 ---